 - Capture students' work through film or photography for assessment purposes. - Remind the students of everything they have done in these two lessons to help them answer the Big Question again.
-(You could do this by showing the Starting image and their thought and speech bubbles from their exploration of principles, reminding them of their gestures/sounds work on Henry V and Bardolph and the role-playing discussions.) - Ask the Big Question again.
-Ensure that the options are positioned where they were before, or associated with the coloured spots or props as before and ask the students to move according to their opinion now. - Take a photo to compare their places or show the photo from before to see the change in the two positions. - Discuss why they have moved/not moved and how they might use what they have learnt about standing up for beliefs. - These photographs can be compared with the images previously taken of the value spots.
+You could do this by showing the Starting image and their thought and speech bubbles from their exploration of independent thought, reminding them of their gestures/sounds work on Macbeth and Lady Macbeth and the role playing discussions. - Ask the Big Question again.
+Ensure that the options are positioned where they were before, or associated with the coloured spots or props as before and ask the students to move according to their opinion now. - Take a photo to compare their places or show the photo from before to see the change in the two positions. - Discuss why they have moved/not moved and how they might use what they have learnt about making their own decisions. - These photographs can be compared with the images previously taken of the value spots.
 These could then be displayed in the classroom if appropriate for the students.